 Before we tested Avira Phantom VPN's speed, we tested our baseline internet speeds first.
 We tested Avira Phantom VPN with a Lenovo laptop using Windows 11 from a physical location in the U.S.

-Our ping also increased significantly with servers across the pond, those this is to be expected.
-The further the server you select is from your physical location, the larger the impact on your speed and ping.
+Our ping also increased significantly with all the servers.
 Note that high latency can lead to streaming buffers and lag while gaming, so those servers may not be the best option if you're engaging in high bandwidth activities.

 Netflix tests

-- Netflix test results: Avira Phantom VPN passed its Netflix tests.
+- Netflix test results: Avira Phantom VPN unblocked Netflix U.S., Canada, and U.K., but couldn't load Netflix Australia.

 We tested Avira Phantom VPN’s ability to stream Netflix content from various locations and were pleasantly surprised that there were no buffering or lagging issues, despite the subpar download and upload speeds we observed.
 This raised the question of how it performed so well with streaming.

-To further evaluate the VPN's performance, we tested its abilty to unblock regional libraries from following countries: the U.S., Canada, Australia, and the U.K.
+To further evaluate the VPN's performance, we tested its ability to unblock regional libraries from following countries: the U.S., Canada, Australia, and the U.K.

 US to US | US to CA | US to UK | US to AU | |